Ofi-Services/celosphere-atendees-site/site/README.md

 ## License

-This project is created for Ofi Services.
+This project is created for OFI Services.
 All rights reserved.

 ---

 **Note**: This website includes placeholder content and sample data.
-Replace all placeholder information with actual Ofi Services content before production use.
+Replace all placeholder information with actual OFI Services content before production use.